JoyontaSaha/ColorGameProject/README.md

 # ColorGameProject

 Guess the given color among a number of squares.
 Easy & Hard difficulty are available.
-Using HTML, CSS, JavaScript.
+Used HTML, CSS, JavaScript.